-No Aboriginal sites were found in the area, an AHIMS search has been undertaken refer to TRIM# D08947880 for details.
+No Aboriginal sites were indicated through the AHIMS search.
+See Appendix C - AHIMS Search (TRIM# D09071809) for details.

 2.5.1.
 Are there any Aboriginal heritage considerations?

 (The Heritage Planner can be consulted with regard to known Aboriginal sites and the procedures for archaeological surveys and consulting the Metropolitan Land Council.)